joycem137/mastodon/BC_CHANGELOG.md

 Changelog
 =========

-All changes to Beach City beyond the vanilla Beach City code will be documented here.
+All changes to Beach City beyond the vanilla Mastodon code will be documented here.

 ## [1.6.0] - 2019-05-25